vectordotdev/vector/rfcs/2022-11-04-automatic-component-validation.md

 Vector already has existing mechanisms for validating components in terms of the Component Specification, and so on.
-This comes in the form of familiar helper methods like `assert_sink_compliance`.
-Those helpers operate with a similar approach to this proposal in that we run the relevant code in a way that ensures we can observe the state of the system before and after the code runs, calculating the validation results at the end.
+This comes in the form of familiar helper methods like `assert_sink_compliance`, `assert_source_error`, etc. Those helpers operate with a similar approach to this proposal in that we run the relevant code in a way that ensures we can observe the state of the system before and after the code runs, calculating the validation results at the end.

 We do not have an existing mechanism for asserting the _correctness_ of internal telemetry, only that specific bits of internal telemetry are being emitted as intended.
 This is not necessarily a